jackfranklin/javascriptplayground.com/_posts/2016-03-07-http2-and-you.md

 Twenty years ago (March of 1996), Internet Explorer 2.0 was "cutting edge" in its early adoption of pre-standard HTTP/1.1.
 In May of 2015 the HTTP/2 specification was published as [RFC 7540](http://httpwg.org/specs/rfc7540.html).

-Although nearly two decades have passed since the previous release of the world wide web's protocol, there are some exciting improvements that may impact the way you architect applications.
+Although nearly two decades have passed since the previous release of the world wide web's protocol, there are exciting improvements that may impact the way you architect applications.
 Companies like Facebook, Google, and Twitter are already using HTTP/2 ([W3Techs](http://w3techs.com/technologies/details/ce-http2/all/all)).
 Surprised?

 In this article I'm not delving too much into the history of the protocol, but we should note HTTP/2 is based on another protocol called SPDY (pronounced speedy).
 SPDY started in 2012 mainly by people from Google.